 Danielle Perrault, Mezzo-Soprano

-Danielle Perrault, mezzo-soprano, is a New York-born but San Diego-raised singer specializing in operatic repertoire.
-In recent years she has sung the roles of Flora in La Traviata, Ruggiero in Alcina, Hänsel in Hänsel und Gretel, and Dinah in Trouble in Tahiti.
-Solo oratorio appearances include Beethoven’s Mass in C, Mozart’s Requiem, Haydn’s Missa Cellensis, Handel’s Messiah, and the modern world premier of Manuel Garcia’s Mass in D Major in Spain.
-Locally, she has appeared with the San Diego Opera, San Diego City Opera, San Diego Master Chorale, San Diego Symphony, SACRA/PROFANA, and the Village Community Chorale.
+Equally at home on the concert stage, her solo oratorio appearances include Beethoven’s Mass in C, Mozart’s Requiem, Haydn’s Missa Cellensis, Handel’s Messiah, and the modern world premier of Manuel Garcia’s Mass in D Major in Spain.
+Locally, she has appeared in concert with the San Diego City Opera, San Diego Master Chorale, San Diego Symphony, SACRA/PROFANA, Bodhi Tree Concerts, and the Village Community Chorale.